gravitational/teleport-plugins/access/jirabot/README.md

 GRPC API is accessible at the address indicated by `auth-server`.

-*NOTE*: The slackbot must be given a teleport user identity with apprpopriate permissions.
-See the [acccess package README](../README.md#authentication) for an example of how to configure an appropriate user & role.
+*NOTE*: The slackbot must be given a teleport user identity with appropriate permissions.
+See the [access package README](../README.md#authentication) for an example of how to configure an appropriate user & role.

 ### `[jira]`

-This block manages interacting with your Jira intallation.
+This block manages interacting with your Jira installation.
 You'd need to paste your Jira dashboard URL, project key, and your access token.
 You can grab a JIRA Cloud API token [on this page](https://id.atlassian.com/manage/api-tokens).

 You'll need to setup a custom issue field on Jira.
 It's name must be `TeleportAccessRequestId`, and it should be on the issue type `Task` in the project you intend to use with Teleport.GET